 Form the dough into a log, about 5-cm in diameter.
 Wrap with plastic and refrigerate overnight.

-When you're ready to bake, preheat your oven at 180 degrees C. Line baking sheets with parchment paper.
+To bake the cookies, preheat your oven at 180 degrees C. Line baking sheets with parchment paper.
 Unwrap the dough log and, using a very sharp knife, cut the chilled dough into slices no thicker than ½ cm.
 Place the slices on prepared baking sheets, spacing them well apart.
 Bake for 8 - 10 minutes, or until the edges of the cookies are lightly brown.